Modelling Positive Behaviour: A Parent's Guide

 Bandura’s ‘social learning theory’ (1965) explains how susceptible to influence our little ones truly are.
 Bandura points to something he calls ‘modelling the model’, this is the idea that the environment the child is in plays a huge role in their understanding of the world and how they can relate to it.
 This may sound obvious, but in practice we parents can often be caught being self-critical in front of our children, modelling poor time management, having late nights, eating unhealthily, or any number of other behaviours and habits we’re keen for our children to avoid.

-How do we model the behaviour we want?
+How do we model the behaviour we want

 ‘Modelling the model’ is a principle that comes under a behavioural therapy known as parent training.
 Parents are coached by the therapist in real time to reduce and manage unwanted behaviours in the child, whilst simultaneously increasing and fostering wanted behaviours.
 The foundation of being able to deliver such a juggling act is for the parent to behave in a way they’d like their child to behave.
 If the parent would like a calmer, patient and more compliant child, the parent is encouraged to behave in the way they want their child to.
 This could be a calm and levelled tone of voice, a patient demeanour and a willingness to comply with the child's needs within the right context.
 By doing this the child learns first through observation, then practice, and then the reinforcement brought by praise and rewards methods which are delivered in real time.